suraj-tech-in/Amazon-Clone/README.md

 ## Contributing

-If you would like to contribute to the project, please follow these steps:
+As i have not used javascript or made it completely responsive, if you would like to contribute to the project, please follow these steps:

  1. Fork the repository.
  2. Create a new branch for your feature: git checkout -b feature-name